President & Creative Director, iAugi Studios / Bagan & Company

 John Irvin is Project Development Manager with Ajax Building Corporation for the region including North and Central Florida, as well as Southeast Georgia.
 In the twelve years John has held this position with Ajax, the company was selected to build high profile construction projects for clients such as Duval County Public Schools, University of North Florida, University of Florida, Florida State College at Jacksonville, Baker County Sheriff’s Office, City of Daytona Beach, Volusia County Council, College of Coastal Georgia, and Brevard Community College.
 John graduated from Florida A&M University in 1987 with a Bachelor of Science degree in Construction Engineering and he is a Certified Building Contractor in the State of Florida.
 He is also a graduate of the Northeast Florida Regional Council-Regional Leadership Academy and Leadership St. Petersburg.
 John has been a resident of Jacksonville since 1998, upon moving here from St. Petersburg, where he was born and raised.
 He has been a member of the Library Dean’s Leadership Council since 2009.
 John served as council chair from 2016-18.

 Stephen Pollan is a Jacksonville native and successful entrepreneur with more than 20 years’ executive leadership experience.
 After progressing through operations management and human resources positions with international food-industry corporations, he chose to take advantage of new entrepreneurial opportunities developing in Jacksonville when creating Assessment Technologies Group (ATG).
-ATG provides superior human resource consulting to organizations through the provision of four key elements; organizational design and development, executive coaching and performance enhancement, workforce planning, sourcing and selection, and leadership training and development.
+ATG provides human resource consulting to organizations through the provision of four key elements; organizational design and development, executive coaching and performance enhancement, workforce planning, sourcing and selection, and leadership training and development.
 Stephen is a well-respected businessman and devotes a great deal of his time improving the Jacksonville community as a philanthropist and working member of many local education, arts, and business-based boards and councils.
 Recently, his company was awarded the Small Business Leader of the Year Award from the JAX Chamber.
-Stephen joined the Library Dean's Leadership Council in 2018.
+On the UNF campus, Stephen supports both the Military and Veterans Resource Center, as a mentor helping Vets transition to the civilian workforce, and the UNF Library, as a member of the Library Dean's Leadership Council since 2018.